maxKudi/Cell-Dataset/README.md

 [![Download](https://img.shields.io/badge/download-dataset-f20a0a.svg?longCache=true&style=flat)](https://github.com/maxKudi/Cell-Dataset/archive/master.zip)

 ## Performance
-The Dataset still have some noticeable error so i would recommend picking the best images among the 2500 before perforing the augmentation
+The Dataset still have some noticeable error so i would recommend picking the best images among the 2500 before performing the augmentation

 ## Data Description